Almond Flour Thumbprint Cookies (Vegan)

 Ingredients You’ll Need

 Here’s a list of everything you’ll need.
-Plus, a few ideas and tips on substitutions.
+Plus, here are a few ideas and tips on substitutions.

 - Almond flour – I used a super fine almond flour from Bob’s Red Mill (affiliate link).
 I haven’t tried this with almond meal, but I’m pretty sure it will be just fine.